 The History of Creek Street can be summed up by fishermen, bootleggers, & prostitutes, oh my!
 Creek Street is known as Ketchikan’s old red-light district.
 In the mid 1920’s there were over 20 bawdy houses on Creek Street alone!
 In fact, Creek Street was once home to Ketchikan’s #1 industry – prostitution.
 The prostitutes or ‘working women’ were frequented by men looking for a little company and some liquor.

 During prohibition, Creek Street was the place to go for a drink as bootleggers would smuggle in Canadian whiskey to supply the houses of prostitution and backroom saloons.
 Creek Street Ketchikan is built over the water and the bootleggers would simply wait until high tide and would row their rowboats right up the stream to deliver their goods in the cloak of darkness.
-Most of the houses had hidden ‘trap doors’ underneath the house just to receive delivery!
+Most of the houses on Creek Street had hidden ‘trap doors’ underneath the house just to receive delivery!

 If you’re walking along Creek Street, do not miss the chance to check out Married Man’s Trail, a staircase & wooden boardwalk extension of Creek Street that ends at Park Avenue.
 Married Man’s Trail goes over the river and through the woods....but not to grandma’s house!
 No, Married Man’s Trail was once just a muddy path along the creek that men would use to discreetly visit the working houses along Creek Street instead of being ‘caught’ walking in the front doors!